igorhub/devcard/README.md

 but please let me know about errors you're able to reproduce.
 I'll appreciate your help.
 This will make the project better.

+# Acknowledgements

+* Devcards owes its name and primary idea to Bruce Hauman's [devcards](https://github.com/bhauman/devcards), although it's more bare-bones and limited in scope.

+* Devcards' builtin CSS style is based upon the excellent [new.css](https://github.com/xz/new.css).

+* Ace of Spades icon is designed by [DesignContest](http://www.designcontest.com/) / [CC BY](http://creativecommons.org/licenses/by/4.0/).